wallace-js/wallace/README.md

 ]});
 ```

-> The UI displays `Total sheep: 0` but changes as you type in the input.
+> The UI displays `Total sheep: 0` and changes as you type in the input.

-#### Notes

-There's a slight problem with our design: the entire `CounterList` updates after every `keyup` event the text box.
-Although each update only results in a small DOM change, that's still unnecessary churn as it renders every counter.

-Unwanted updates are a recurring issue with reactivity in any framework, and prickly one: its not exactly a bug, you wouldn't notice it in small examples, but it might be noticeable (or at least drain the battery faster than it should) with more components and if updates fire in rapid succession - as they would when typing.
+The `bind` directive normally responds to the `change` event, but we used a qualifier to change it to `keyup` so you don't need to leave the text box to see the change.

+But there's an issue: the entire component updates every time you type in the text box.
+Even though there's no DOM change in the counters, that's still a load of unnecessary churn.
+You'd never notice it in a small demo, but might in a larger app.

+Fortunately, this is very easy to resolve in Wallace, thanks to refs.

 ### Refs

-You might expect "refs" to give you direct access to DOM elements, which they do, but they also do something far smarter: they let you update all the dynamic elements underneath them.
-This lets you update part of a component, and overcome the problem we had with keyup:
+Wallace "refs" are more sophisticated than React's.
+As well as giving you direct access to DOM elements, you can use them to update sections of a component.

+We're going to combine this with reading the arguments passed to the `watch` callback to only update the `span` as we type in the text box:

 ```tsx
 const CounterList: Uses<iCounterList> = ({ counters, things }) => (